iorga-group/splogger/README.md

   - if needed, Create SPLogger Role and set grants to this role [30-splogger-role-grants](./src/30-splogger-role-grants.sql)
   - if needed (use of a dedicated DB for SPLogger), Create synonyms to SPLogger objects to a user defined schema on its own DB [40-splogger-create-synonyms](./src/40-splogger-create-synonyms.sql)
   - Run the SPLogger's tests [99-splogger-tests](./src/99-splogger-tests.sql)

+## Upgrading

+You can check your current release by looking at the **latest synonym** created for the `LogHistory` table (ex: `History 1.0`).
+Information: initial release (tag #v1.0) didn't create the synonym.

+Upgrade scripts can be found into the `upgrade` folder.
+You **SHOULD* execute, in order, all scripts from your release to the latest one.

+*In order* means, for exemple, to upgrade from 1.0 to 1.3, execute scripts from upgrade/1.0-1.1 followed by scripts from upgrade/1.1-1.2 and finally scripts from upgrade/1.2-1.3.

+**Upgrade scripts are cumulative and non destructive for the content of the `LogHistory` table.**

 # How to use SPLogger ?